Acekicker277/printf/README.md

 ### 8. Sarcasm is lost in print

-`Handle the following length modifiers for non-custom conversion specifiers:
+`Handle the following length modifiers for non-custom conversion specifiers:`

-l

-h

-Conversion specifiers to handle: d, i, u, o, x, X `
+`Conversion specifiers to handle: d, i, u, o, x, X `